 While friends of the same age will share a bunch of life experiences, interests, and views in common, ruling out potential friends because they’re a little older or younger means we’re missing out on hearing different perspectives, gaining wisdom, and the general joy of having a beautiful friendship that improves ourselves and our lives.”

 The article goes on to explain how a group of friends of different ages can benefit each other in so many wonderful ways.
 For example, an older friend can take on an advising role as they have experienced much more in life and can provide guidance on many of life’s challenges.
-While a younger friend meanwhile can stop us from being a fuddy-duddy, can expose us to cool new experiences, make us feel young and energetic, and maybe even change our views on issues in the world.
+While a younger friend meanwhile can expose us to cool new experiences, make us feel young and energetic, and maybe even change our views on issues in the world.

 I do so love to decorate with cyclamen and amaryllis!